pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 To make it as easy as possible, we developed Pymakr, a tool that will allow you to connect to your Pycom devices.
 We’re going to use it in this section to give you a quick taste of how you can work with your device.
 You can download it from `here <https://www.pycom.io/solutions/pymakr/>`_
 .

-We have created a video that explains how to install Pymark on macOS:
+If you need extra help, we have created a video that explains how to `install Pymark <https://www.youtube.com/embed/bL5nn2lgaZE>`_ on macOS:

-.. raw:: html

-    <iframe width="560" height="315" src="https://www.youtube.com/embed/bL5nn2lgaZE" frameborder="0" allowfullscreen></iframe><br />

 Initial configuration
 ---------------------